SAP/spartacus-docs/contributing_to_docs/writer-guide.md

 1. Create a new branch.

-    Your new branch starts off as a copy of the `develop` branch, with the only difference being that you give it a new name, based on the relevant GitHub ticket.
+    Your new branch starts off as a copy of the `develop` branch, with the only difference being that you give it a different name, based on the relevant GitHub ticket.
 For example, if the relevant ticket number is `#123`, then you would name your new branch `doc/GH-123`.
-You can create a new branch and switch to it in a single command: `git checkout -b doc/GH-xxx`.
-For example, if your GitHub issue number is `#123`, then the command would be: `git checkout -b doc/GH-123`
+You can create a new branch and switch to it in a single command: `git checkout -b [branch-name]`.
+So, continuing with our example, if your GitHub issue number is `#123`, then the command for creating the new `doc/GH-123` branch is: `git checkout -b doc/GH-123`

 1. Save your work.